Capture stunning shots on your next trip with these essential tips for travel photography; from camera settings to composition and lighting.

 Your picture might seem to have it all – juicy colors, impeccable lighting, breathtaking sights – but still fall flat.
 The reason is simple.
 The picture has a poor composition.
 Learn to find a balanced composition to take your shots to a next level.

 One of the easiest ways in that regard is observing the Rule of Thirds.
 Pictures shot with this rule in mind always turn out professional and pleasant to the eye.
-Composition is especially important if you’re making a photo book because it helps with flow.
-Photo books look better if you stick to a theme or general shot style.
+Composition is an especially important tips for travel photography, for those creating a specific instagram page or blog showcasing your images.

 If your destination of interest is a popular location, it is bound to be swarming with people at almost any given time.
 This is why you have to beat them to it.
 Wake up in the wee hours of the morning and rush to the landmark.
 Not only are you likely to be one of the very few people there, but you are also very likely to have the advantage of shooting during the Golden hour.

 You remember the importance of patience, right?
 Well, it’s hard to be that patient if you’ve been holding your camera perfectly straight for the last two hours.
-This is where a little thing called a tripod comes in handy.
+This is where a little thing (or sometimes not so little thing) called a tripod comes in handy.

 With it, you can easily arrange your composition, adjust focus, and wait for the perfect moment to press the button.
 If you frown at the idea of carrying additional weight with you, get yourself a lightweight tripod and quit complaining.

-The stability and consistency that’s provided by shooting from a tripod will also come in handy if you plan to eventually create a picture collage with your travel snaps, so the benefits keep stacking up.
+The stability and consistency that’s provided by shooting from a tripod will also come in handy if you are planning to print or create canvas work with your images.

 While your own safety should as well be your concern, make sure that your shots are properly stored and protected as well.
 Regularly upload them to cloud storage like Dropbox or Google Drive.
 This way you’ll not only free space on your camera’s memory but will also make sure that your images don’t get accidentally deleted or lost when, for instance, your camera falls into a ravine.